Travel, Can You Heal My Broken Heart?

 Practically, and to all of the outside world, I was signing up to this grand adventure to fulfil a lifelong dream of taking a travel sabbatical for an epic trip around the world.
 Which, in fact, is still very much the truth.
 But deep down, I think I was also counting on travel to fix everything.
 Because who needs a traditional life anyway, when you're about to make millions as a successful travel blogger AND meet the man of my dreams whilst surfing off a remote island in the South Pacific?
 So long, suckers!

 But here's the spoiler: none of that's actually happened.
 I haven't even made it to the South Pacific.
 Shocking, right?

 So this has all led right to this very moment, where I'm curled up in my one-piece swimsuit (yes, because all of my clothes need washing) on a bed in Bangkok, putting finger to keyboard.
 And, admittedly somehow feeling rather annoyed that Travel failed to live up to her promise to fully heal my heartbreak and design my own happily ever after.

 I know what you'd rather hear.
 I almost wish I could say it too.
 You know, tout the old "Eat Pray Love" model of travel and heartbreak.
 "One year on the road and you'll be 100% healed of your pain and suffering!
-We'll even throw in the man of your dreams at the end for FREE!
+We'll even throw in the man of your dreams at the end for FREE.
 Or your money back."
 Because who doesn't want that single cure-all to a problem pretty much everyone on the planet can relate to in some shape or form.
-Trust me, I've bonded with women all over the world over our shared stories.
+Trust me, I've bonded with women all over the world over, swapping stories about heartbreak.